At

 With the help of Nick and Sash we began

-work Sash said take it for one last
+we stated work Sash said take it for

 cooks